GailFairley/NapierGroupF/Usecases/use-case4.md

 ### Preconditions

-Database contains the population and location of countries.
+Database contains the population and location of cities.

 ### Success End Condition

-Three different reports segmented by area are made available to the employees.
+Five different reports segmented by area showing the top X cities from most populated to least where they can enter X they want to review.

+Reports:
+ - The top N populated cities in the world where N is provided by the user.
+ - The top N populated cities in a continent where N is provided by the user.
+ - The top N populated cities in a region where N is provided by the user.
+ - The top N populated cities in a country where N is provided by the user.
+ - The top N populated cities in a district where N is provided by the user.

 ### Failed End Condition